opentox/loael-paper/loael.md

-In order to establish the level of safety concern of food chemicals toxicologically not characterized, a methodology mimicking the process of chemical risk assessment, and supported by computational toxicology, was proposed (Schilter et al., 2014a).
+In order to establish the level of safety concern of food chemicals toxicologically not characterized, a methodology mimicking the process of chemical risk assessment, and supported by computational toxicology, was proposed [@Schilter2014].
 It is based on the calculation of margins of exposure (MoE) between predicted values of toxicity and exposure estimates.
 The level of safety concern of a chemical is then determined by the size of the MoE and its suitability to cover the